Britney Spears Gets Goofy With Sam Asghari On World Mental Health Day

 The “Oops!… I Did It Again” singer quickly said the same thing back to him, but in the Persian language and pronounced much better the second time around.

-Britney’s social media admirers were obviously enamored with her most recent Instagram share, with more than 208,000 from amongst her 22.8 million fans and followers offering the upload likes and more than 2,000 of them offering comments.
+Britney’s social media admirers were obviously enamored with her most recent Instagram share.
+More than 208,000 people from amongst her 22.8 million fans and followers offered the upload likes and more than 2,000 of them offered comments.

 “I hear you… and I just wanna dance with you.” said one flirty fan.